 Dima received his Master of Fencing degree from Ukraine’s State University of Physical Culture in Lviv.
 He has extensive experience as a fencing coach and worked with the Ukrainian National Team for several years.
 Since he joined Zeta Fencing in 2016, he has coached students of all levels and introduced new workout routines to improve our competitive and high performance programs.

 Dima coaches all levels of classes at Zeta Fencing and gives private lessons, his focus are the competitive and high performance programs.

-Matt coaches all levels of classes at Zeta Fencing and gives private lessons, his focus are the competitive and high performance programs.
+Siarhei coaches all levels of classes at Zeta Fencing and gives private lessons.

-Eva Heinrich brings professional experience as an educational consultant, college professor, textbook editor and published writer to Zeta Fencing.
-She has developed educational programs from Kindergarten to college level.
-As a language instructor as well as a fencing coach, Eva has long-standing experience teaching all age groups.
+Eva Heinrich brings professional experience as an educational consultant, college professor, textbook editor and writer to Zeta Fencing.
+She has developed educational programs from Kindergarten to college level and has long-standing experience teaching all age groups.
 In her role as Zeta Fencing’s Executive Director, Eva oversees the club’s administration, program development, PR and marketing, membership support/recruitment, and all areas of day-to-day business.
 She also coaches Fencing 101 and Sabre 101 classes for Zeta’s Youth Academy.